 However, when you remove the catalytic converter, there’s the option to use other fuels.
 You can upgrade to something geared for high-performance instead, such as leaded racing fuel.
 Just make sure that you only use fuels approved by the manufacturer.

 With the modern vehicle, the catalytic converter helps to muffle some of the exhaust sounds.
 It helps to reduce the way the gases impact the engine as they leave the combustion chamber and exit the vehicle.

 With the catalytic converter removed, the sound coming from your vehicle becomes louder.
-However, this can also be seen as a con, which is why we’ve included it below as well.
+However, this can also be seen as a con, which is why I’ve included it below as well.

 6. Can Be Done at Home

 If you are a home mechanic, you should be able to get the catalytic converter off on your own.
 To get the converter off, you need to remove the oxygen sensor first.
 If you don’t have the right wrench, you may be able to borrow it from the auto parts store.

 From here, you must take the catalytic converter off.
 Unbolt it and slide it off of the exhaust pipe.
 If it’s welded, you may need to saw it off.
 You can also install a straight pipe after taking it off.